 SACE Accessibility Updates since COVID-19

-SACE is pretty far out from the downtown core, and we realize that transportation to the SACE office may not always be accessible to clients and agencies we work with.
+SACE is far from the downtown core, and we realize that transportation to the SACE office may not always be accessible to clients and agencies we work with.
 In response to COVID-19 restrictions, we made policy updates and have adopted new technology.
-These changes have made our services more accessible to new clients who were previously unable to access in-person counselling services due to location, mobility or comfort.
+These changes have made our services more accessible to new clients who could not access in-person counselling services due to location, mobility, or comfort.

 Throughout the pandemic, we have been able to make services more accessible through virtual and online learning.
 Our counselling services (both individual and group), public education, and volunteer training have all pivoted to online and virtual sessions, with some in-person allowance.